Iran – Fars (Shiraz) October 13-16, 2019

 The buildings at Persepolis include three general groupings: military quarters, the treasury, and the reception halls and occasional houses for the King.
 Noted structures include the Great Stairway, the Gate of All Nations, the Apadana, the Hall of a Hundred Columns, the Tripylon Hall and the Tachara, the Hadish Palace, the Palace of Artaxerxes III, the Imperial Treasury, the Royal Stables, and the Chariot House.

 Ruins and remains.
-Ruins of a number of colossal buildings exist on the terrace.
-All are constructed of dark-grey marble.
+Ruins of many colossal buildings exist on the terrace.
+All are constructed of dark grey marble.
 Fifteen of their pillars stand intact.
 Three more pillars have been re-erected since 1970.
 Several of the buildings were never finished.

 Gate of All Nations.
 The Gate of All Nations, referring to subjects of the empire, consisted of a grand hall that was a square of approximately 25m in length, with four columns and its entrance on the Western Wall.
 There were two more doors, one to the south which opened to the Apadana yard and the other opened onto a long road to the east.
 Pivoting devices found on the inner corners of all the doors indicate that they were two-leafed doors, probably made of wood and covered with sheets of ornate metal.